-For some people, sleep is disturbed not by dreams but by seizures.
-You can have a seizure with any form of epilepsy while you sleep.
+You can have a seizure associated with any form of epilepsy, even while you sleep.
 But with certain types of epilepsy, seizures only occur during sleep.

-A generalized seizure happens when abnormal electrical activity occurs in all areas of the cerebral cortex.
-This is the top layer of your brain associated with movement, thought, reasoning, and memory.
+A generalized seizure happens when abnormal electrical activity occurs in both cerebral hemispheres.
 Included in this category are:

 - Tonic-clonic seizures.
 Formerly known as grand mal, these seizures include a stiffening of the body, jerking motions, and usually loss of consciousness.

 - Absence seizures.
 Formerly known as petit mal, these seizures are characterized by brief periods of staring, blinking eyes, and small movements in the hands and arms.

-Partial seizures, also called focal or localized seizures, are limited to one hemisphere of the brain.
-When they occur, you may remain conscious but don’t know the seizure is happening.
+Partial seizures, also called focal or localized seizures, are limited to one hemisphere of your brain.
+When they occur, you may remain conscious but may not know the seizure is happening.
 Partial seizures can affect behavior, consciousness, and responsiveness.
 They also can include involuntary movements.